Support the Students

 - Identify potential obstacles to the program.

-- List ways to support educators and volunteers helping participating in the program.
+- List ways to support educators and volunteers participating in the program.

 Before starting the program, ask your volunteers to read the previous unit on running the Future Trailblazer Challenge, specifically the role descriptions and timeline.
 Also, point them to the downloadable Future Trailblazer Challenge curriculum and Student Handbook.
 These materials will help your volunteers understand what the students will be learning within the suggested timeline.

 Throughout the thirty-hour curriculum, there will be various opportunities for students to work together in their teams.
-You and the volunteers can float around the classroom and help the students brainstorm and think through their ideas, or just help to answer their questions if they look stuck.
+You and the volunteers can float around the classroom and help the students brainstorm and think through their ideas, or just help to guide them if they look stuck.

 Since this will most likely be the very first time your educators and volunteers have participated in a program like this, we recommend that you host both an Educator training and Volunteer training prior to the beginning of the thirty-hour curriculum.
-Trainings are a great way to get to know your educators and volunteers (if you don’t already) and answer questions they have about the program.
+Trainings are a great way to get to know your educators and volunteers (if you don’t already,) answer questions they have about the program, and most importantly, get them excited for this amazing opportunity!

 It might be overly optimistic to say that your program will run snag-free.
 A few challenges might pop up along the way, but with the support of your volunteers and educators, we are confident that you will be able to overcome any bumps in the road.